 On September 28, 2023, the PTO AC filed proposed revisions to Attachment F of the OATT to correct minor errors in certain worksheets of the "Formula Rate Template" contained in Appendices A and B to Attachment F. The PTO AC stated that the filing is limited to proposed Tariff revisions that fall within Moratorium Exception (i) subpart (o) of Attachment F and that the corrections and updates will not result in any additional costs being paid by New England ratepayers.
 An effective date of November 23, 2023 was requested.
-Comments on this filing are due on or before October 19, 2023.
+Comments on this filing were due on or before October 19, 2023.
+Public Systems filed comments supporting the corrections and updates.
+National Grid filed a doc-less motion to intervene.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-Versant Power Att.
+• Versant Power Att.
 F App.
 D Depreciation Rate Change (ER23-2483)

-On July 26, 2023, Versant Power ("Versant") proposed updated depreciation rates for its local transmission facilities in eastern and coastal Maine (the "Bangor Hydro District" or "BHD") set forth in Appendix D to Attachment F of the ISO-NE OATT.
-A January 1, 2025 effective was proposed.
-On August 8, Versant supplemented its filing with exhibits that were inadvertently excluded from its initial filing.
-Comments on this filing were due on or before August 16, 2023; none were filed.
-There was no action on this matter since the last Report and this matter remains pending before the FERC.
+On October 4, 2023, the FERC accepted updated depreciation rates for Versant Power's ("Versant") local transmission facilities in eastern and coastal Maine (the "Bangor Hydro District" or "BHD"), as set forth in Appendix D to Attachment F of the ISO-NE OATT.
+The rate change was accepted effective January 1, 2025,

+&lt;sup>53 Id. at P 25.

+&lt;sup>54 For purposes of this proceeding "Public Systems" are CMEEC, MMWEC, NHEC, and VPPSA.

+&lt;sup>55 ISO New England Inc. and Versant Power, Docket No. ER23-2483-000 (Oct.
+4, 2023) (unpublished letter order).

+as proposed.
+Unless the October 4 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).